Tilicho Lake Trek- 11 days

 • Permits for Annapurna Conservation Area and TIMS (Trekkers' Information Management System)

-• Private 4WD drive from Kathmandu to Chamje and Chamje to Kathmandu
+• Private 4WD drive from Kathmandu to Chame, Manang to Beshishar, and then Kathmandu via private car

 • All our government taxes, VAT, Tourist service charges